 Designing for Impact (PLCY435) gives students the opportunity to apply the entrepreneurial process – the process of opportunity recognition, understanding needs, curating resources and building teams – to solve social or environmental issues.
 This course is a highly interactive and experiential one where novel insights and truly creative models are sure to emerge by combining multiple approaches and disciplines.
 It is designed for you to go from ideas to venture by getting out of the building – not by staying in the classroom!
 Questions about the course should be directed to Melissa Carrier, Adjunct Professor of the Practice.

-The Bryan Fellows program at UNC offers student teams the opportunity to create, launch, and operate their own venture to alleviate and issue, problem, or concern in a particular area.
-Bryan Fellows are provided the seed money needed to launch their venture as well as leadership training, business mentorship, and access to community partners to ensure the venture’s sustainability.
+The Bryan Fellows program at UNC offers student teams the opportunity to create, launch, and operate their own venture to alleviate an issue, problem, or concern in a particular area.
+Bryan Fellows are provided the seed money needed to launch their venture, support from APPLES students and staff, and invaluable leadership training and personal development.
 UNC Public Policy partners with the Bryan Fellows by offering guidance in the student’s team leadership and growth.

 The UNC Roosevelt Institute

 The UNC Roosevelt Institute is a student-run think tank.
 It is a place for UNC students to discuss community issues and formulate responses to them.
 Roosevelt also provides a platform for students to find a broader audience for ideas they care about.
 Our chapter is a proud member of the Roosevelt Institute Campus Network, a national network of more than 85 campus chapters at colleges and universities across the United States.

 Research and Impact